 Volatility Calibration Sensitivity

 Monte Carlo projections are highly sensitive to the choice of calibration peer group.
-The following table compares results under four different volatility assumptions, all starting at L=48.
+The AR(1) model is calibrated on Freedom House data.
+The following table compares results under four different volatility assumptions, all starting at L=48 (PTI).
+Under Freedom House scoring (L=83), these projections would be fundamentally different — the US would start near equilibrium.

 Calibration GroupSigmaDriftP(L<30 | 5yr)P(L>55 | 5yr)Median 5yrMedian 10yr